johnroper100/Tonalite/docs/fixtures/changing_fixture_settings.md

 ### DMX Universe

 The DMX universe that the fixture lives in.
-Tonalite allows for 2 universes of DMX to be output.
+Tonalite allows for 2 universes of DMX to be outputted.
 See description in `Adding a Fixture`.

 ### Invert Pan